4mu/i8080-chip/readme.md

 cc -O2 -o i8080 i8080.c
 ```

 No external dependencies.
-A C99-compatible compiler is required.
+A C99 compatible compiler is required.
 GCC and Clang are both supported; the parity flag computation uses `__builtin_parity`, so MSVC is not currently supported without a small shim.

 ## Usage